George Vass music director

 Naomi is Head of Music at Mark Rutherford School in Bedford and conductor of the North Bedfordshire Youth Choir (which she established in 2018) and the East Bedfordshire Chamber Choir.

-We are greatly looking forward to working with Naomi.
-Her first concert will be in February 2023, when she will conduct a programme of hymns and anthems.
+Naomi’s first concert with St Albans Choral Society was in February 2023, when she conducted a programme of hymns and anthems.